OPM/opm-reference-manual/scripts/python/README.md

 this will change the color from orange to green.

+## Submitting a PR for a change to a `.fodt` file

+If you modify one of the `.fodt` files in the `parts` folder using LibreOffice and then save it, LibreOffice will usually restructure the internally used XML tag attribute style names.
+These changes are of no importance for the real change you made to the document but will show up in a Git diff if you submit a pull request for the change and will make the review of your change more difficult for the reviewers (since they have to search through the whole diff for the actual change you made).

+To improve on this situation, there is a script `fodt-split-commit` that can be used to split a commit into two parts.
+The first part commit contains the style changes that is usually not important for the reviewer, and the second part commit contains the real changes.
+The reviewer can then focus on reviewing the second part.

+The requirement for using the script is that the last commit contain changes to a single `.fodt` file.
+The commit message of the last commit will be used as a prefix for the commit messages of the two new commits (that replaces the current commit) with style and content changes.
+See the documentation in the source code [split_git_commit.py](src/fodt/split_git_commit.py) for more details.

 ## Exporting the manual as PDF

 Open `main.fodt`.
 Scroll down to the table of contents and right-click on an entry (e.g. Chapter 1).